a406010503/Miui_Camera/Leica_en.md

 <p>
 Advanced Settings is an unofficial feature added by Russian authors Luffitys, RomanYalta, Majestic

-*The Release version without advanced settings is no longer available since `4.5.001520.0`, and the original Dev version will be merged into the Release version channel.
+*The Release version without advanced settings is no longer available since `4.5.001520.0`, and the original Dev version will be merged into the Release version channel. <p>
+*Advanced settings and magical features are no longer available from `4.5.001720.2`, and you will need to pay for them to unlock the item.

 ---